 Video has surpassed being the “up-and-coming” trend, and is here to stay.
 69% of people who used YouTube while buying a car were influenced by it- that is more than TV, newspapers, or magazines.
-Not only do videos bring in a high ROI, they are also in extremely high demand for consumers.
-The types of videos car buyers watch includes spec and features videos, test drives, and vehicle interior and exterior walk throughs.
+Not only does video marketing bring in a high ROI, they're also in extremely high demand for consumers.
+The types of videos car buyers watch include spec and features videos, test drives, and vehicle interior & exterior walkthroughs.

 Cars play an increasingly important role in supporting this generations need to stay connected.
 In a study by Autotrader.com, 72% of younger millennials indicated that a car is important to their social life.
 Style and features, particularly technology, are must-haves for cars today.
 Car buyers today want a vehicle with standard safety features, parking and reverse sensors, Bluetooth, a rearview camera, and a navigation system.